Abandoned & Little-Known Airfields:

 with a small building on the northeast side.

-Northwest Jersey Airport was no longer depicted at all on the January 1945 or July 1949 NY Sectional Charts (courtesy of Ron Plante).
+Northwest Jersey Airport was no longer depicted on the May 1944 NY Sectional Chart.

 Northwest Jersey Airport was still depicted on the 1949 USGS topo map,